jubbajubbjubb/scratchpad/deliverable_header_specification/CONTEXT-DESIGN.md

 that derives header presence from artifact body structure, is incompatible with this model.

+## EXPLICIT PLACEMENT IMPLICATION (CLARIFICATION)

+Under the directory-scoped artifact model, `ARTIFACT_ID` identifies an artifact directory, not merely a file.

+This does not introduce a new placement rule.
+It makes explicit what was previously implicit under a file-scoped interpretation.

+As a result:

+- `ARTIFACT_DOMAIN` determines the canonical repository.
+- `ARTIFACT_FUNCTION` determines the parent path class within that repository.
+- `ARTIFACT_ID` determines the artifact directory name.
+- The artifact body file is named exactly `ARTIFACT_ID` and resides within the artifact directory.
+- The deliverable header exists as a structural file (`HEADER.txt`) colocated within the artifact directory.

+Any language in the Deliverable Header specification that describes `ARTIFACT_ID` as determining a filename assumes a file-scoped artifact model and must be corrected to reflect directory-scoped artifacts.

+This clarification exists to prevent omission during commit planning and does not expand scope beyond correcting the Deliverable Header specification.

 ## WHY THE CURRENT SPEC IS INCORRECT